wim-vdw/argocd-setup/README.md

-# ArgoCD installation and configuration
+# Argo CD installation and configuration